 If you ship or destroy pharmaceutical waste, take note.
 The EPA will ask for every manifest showing what you did.
 They will require a return copy of the manifest showing when the material was picked up, where it was transported, and that it’s been properly destroyed.

 Every facility must have a written emergency response plan in case of an emergency, like a chemical spill.

 9. Improper management of expired pharmaceuticals

 The EPA needs to know how you’re managing your expired pharmaceutical products.
 To do this, you must fill out a DEA 222 form.
 This form allows you to document your process.
 It includes who you use as a reverse distributor as well as when and where they pick up these products.

 Depending on the quantity and type, you can only store pharmaceutical waste for so long.
 Here’s the breakdown:

 Conditionally Exempt Small Quantity (CESQ)

 Facilities in this category can store waste indefinitely.
 It includes facilities that generate less than 220 lbs. of waste per month, and don’t exceed 2,200 lbs. per year.

 Of that amount, a facility cannot generate more than 2.2 lbs. of P-list acutely toxic waste per month.
 If they do, that facility must automatically adhere to the large quantity generator guidelines.

 Improper disposal of pharmaceutical waste can devastate the environment and harm our health.
-It’s why the EPA and DOT are giving huge fines, and possibly jail time, to violators.
-Avoid these 10 pharmaceutical mistakes to keep your company on the straight and narrow and make our world a healthier, safer place.
+It’s why the EPA and DOT are giving huge fines for violators.
+Also, possibly jail time.
+Avoid these 10 pharmaceutical mistakes to keep your company on track.
+Most importantly, make our world a healthier, safer place.